Alan C. Cranford, PO

 Read HOW Alan’s military service lead to his fast promotion to leadership in the water industry.

-He joined the Alabama Army National Guard in September 1981 at the age of 17, as a Private First Class with the 877th Engineer Battalion (Combat Heavy).
+I joined the Alabama Army National Guard in September 1981 at the age of 17, as a Private First Class with the 877th Engineer Battalion (Combat Heavy).
 There, I served five years as a Water Treatment Specialist.
 After five years of enlisted service, I attended and graduated from the Alabama Military Academy’s Officer Candidate School located at Fort McClellan, Alabama and was commissioned as a Second Lieutenant.
 During my 35 + year career, I served as a branch qualified Engineer Officer, Military Intelligence Officer, Transportation Officer and Logistics Officer.

 My primary assignments included Commander, Headquarters and Headquarters Company, 877th Engineer Battalion (Combat Heavy); Assistant G2, 62nd Troop Command; S2, 1169th Engineer Group; S2/S3, 200th Engineer Battalion; Chief of Operations Explosive Hazards Center, C7, Iraq; Commander, 200th Engineer Battalion; Commander, 440th Theater Opening Element; Assistant Chief of Staff, G5 Plans, 167th Theater Sustainment Command; Distribution Integration Center Chief, 167th Theater Sustainment Command; Commander of the 279th Army Field Support Brigade; and my final assignment was J2/G2, Headquarters Alabama National Guard, Montgomery, Alabama.